davidkopp/termux-scripts/README.md

 # Termux scripts for syncing Git repositories

-This repo includes scripts that are used with [Termux](https://termux.dev/) on my Android devices.
+This repo includes scripts to simplify the setup of syncing Git repositories on Android devices using [Termux](https://termux.dev/).
 Termux is an Android terminal emulator and Linux environment app.

-The main purpose is to sync my [Obsidian](https://obsidian.md/) vault between devices via Git.
+The original purpose for me was to auto-sync my [Obsidian](https://obsidian.md/) vault between devices with Git.

 The idea to use Termux for automatic syncing came from [Rene Schallner](https://github.com/renerocksai): [Syncing your Obsidian vault to Android via an encrypted GitHub repository](https://renerocks.ai/blog/obsidian-encrypted-github-android/#shortcuts-for-committing-pushing-and-pulling)